Alpha Guides

 As mentioned earlier, system testing is challenging and comprehensive.
 Creativity is your best ally.
 Don’t just test what you know is working, also try what you think shouldn’t work.
 How the platform handles errors and unexpected use is just as important, as this directly impacts the overall quality and user experience.

-To assist you in your testing, we’ve created three guides to demonstrate nominal use of our platform and for you to get acquainted with it.
-Don’t hesitate to go beyond these examples.
+To assist you in your testing, we’ve created guides to demonstrate nominal use of our platform and for you to get acquainted with it.
+Don’t hesitate to go beyond these examples in your testing.

 Happy testing!